madhug-nadig/articles/_posts/2017-03-29-the-guide-to-parallel-programming-in-javascript.md

 ## Speedup

 The speed-up is abysmal.
 In fact the parallel code is much much slower than the serial implmentation.
 For image sized ranging from 100 * 100 to 1024 * 768, the parallel implementation is around 5 to 10x slower than the serial implementation.
+Even if I have multiple web workers, it would be very hard to each catch up to serial performance, let alone surpass it.

 ### Reasons for bad parallel performance